jracelis-hub/FTP-Server/README.md

 ## Design Philosophy

-Since I have been working with Unix based systems, I wanted to design this program to be as POSIX (Portable Operating System Interface) compliant as possible.
-Emphasising on portablility.
+Since I have been working with Unix based systems, I wanted to design this program to be POSIX (Portable Operating System Interface) compliant.

-The network stack, consist of using **TCP** and will only support IPv4... but with a couple tweeks it could also support IPv6.
-The purpose of using **TCP** is to ensure the proper data is transfered over the network with consistent reliability.
+The network stack, consist of using `TCP`, that supports either `IPv6` or `IPv4`.
+The purpose of using `TCP` is to ensure data is transfer over the network consistly and reliablily over the network.

 For handling multiple connections, I went with pthreads threads approach.
 Since, the amount requests client devices is less than 10 on my private network.
 There are altnative approaches using event based APIs like `select()` or `poll()` for a more scalable approach.